Rome

 Contained memory.
 Archaeology of the first displacement.

 I was young then.
 Merely a servant of ink, a minor scribe earning his bread copying fiery speeches for senators and keeping the endless accounts of merchants in the bustle of the Forum.
 Rome was powerful, proud... we believed it was eternal.
+No one imagined, under the light of those torches, that the fate of the Republic already walked among us, breathing our very air.